 According to the Principles of Medical Ethics, the medical profession has long subscribed to a body of ethical statements developed primarily for the benefit of the patient.
 As a member of this profession, a physician must recognize responsibility to patients first and foremost, as well as to society, to other health professionals, and to self.

 To that end, the South Carolina Medical Association Bioethics Committee exists to survey the current medical landscape in the state of South Carolina and ensure that they uphold the highest ethical standards.
-The committee, chaired by Jeffrey Cashman, DO, has been involved in a number of issues, including but not limited to: advance care planning, legalization of medical marijuana, ethical issues in the scope of practice, informed consent, etc.
+The committee, chaired by Joy Blanton Scurry, MD, has been involved in a number of issues, including but not limited to: advance care planning, legalization of medical marijuana, ethical issues in the scope of practice, informed consent, etc.

 This statewide coalition brings key organizations, clinicians, and healthcare entities together to collaboratively redesign care, improve quality of life, and protect the ethical rights of the seriously, chronically, or terminally ill in South Carolina.